ciscocsirt/GOSINT/docs/installation.rst

 - **Package managers may name packages differently depending on the specific package manager or OS release repository.**

   For example, `php-fpm` may not exist; `php7.0-fpm` may be the correct name of the package

+  - **You must set up a time synchronization source on the host for the Twitter API OAuth to work correctly.**

 Pre-Requisites
 ^^^^^^^^^^^^^^